GoodWeave Expanded Standard

 All interested parties are invited to read and comment on the draft certification standard.
+GoodWeave is now in the final round of public consultation, which runs through December 12, 2014.
 Your feedback will be considered by the GoodWeave Standards Committee in finalizing revisions to the standard.
-Please email email@example.com or use the links below to submit comments online.
+Please email firstname.lastname@example.org or use the links below to submit comments online.

 - Completing a survey at www.surveymonkey.com/s/gwiexpandedstandard